GuillaumeGomez/browser-UI-test/README.md

 ### Using Docker

-This repository provides a `Dockerfile` in case you want to make your like easier when running tests.
+This repository provides a `Dockerfile` in case you want to make your life easier when running tests.
 For example, the equivalent of running `npm run test` is:

 ```bash